Car Design Drawings | Developing Your Line Quality

 Drawing is just like karate, or trying to hit a baseball.
 Watch a professional hitter swing.
 Then compare them to a little league player.
 See a difference?
 What does the professional player have that the little leaguer is missing?
 About 10,000 hours of practice.
 That’s it.
 Hitting a baseball, like drawing cars, is hard.
 So hard, that you can make millions of dollars and be considered a super star if you fail 70% of the time.
 It’s crazy.

-Want to Get Better at Sketching Cars?
+Want to Get Better at Car Design Drawing?

 So here is a rare thing for someone to say who is trying to teach aspiring, young cars designers how to get better: If you want to improve the line quality of your car design drawings, stop drawing cars.